Pediatric Orthopedic Surgeons treating a Hammer Toe

 Surgical Treatment

-Children over the age of 5 who walk on their toes can develop too much tension in their calf muscles and Achilles tendon to walk correctly even if they try.
+Children over the age of 5 who walk on their toes can develop too much tension in their calf muscles and Achilles tendon to walk correctly, even if they try.
 For these patients, the surgeon may recommend a procedure to stretch the Achilles tendon.
 Stretching the tendons improves the range of motion and improves foot and ankle function.
 Which part of the tendon is stretched depends on whether the patient’s foot can be laid flat at the ankle with the knee bent.
 There are different techniques used to stretch different areas of the tendon.
 Your surgeon will tell you which technique is best for your child.
 Surgery is usually done in an outpatient setting (no overnight stay).
 After stretching the tendon while your child is still asleep, your doctor will put a short leg cast on your child’s leg.
 These bandages are typically worn for 4 to 6 weeks.

 Recovery

 After both surgical and nonsurgical treatment, physical therapy is typically advised to assist the patient in learning to walk flat-footed more regularly.
 After surgery, physical rehabilitation normally doesn’t start until the walking casts are taken off.
+Recovery often involves an initial period in a cast for about two weeks, followed by transitioning to a walking boot for another two weeks.
+Physical therapy generally begins around six weeks after surgery, once the foot has had sufficient time to heal and the patient is ready to safely begin movement exercises.

 Outcome

-Medical City Children’s Orthopedic and Spine Specialists with offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX is a board-certified, fellowship-trained orthopedic group that uses both surgical and non-surgical techniques to treat children.
+Most patients experience a gradual improvement and can engage in daily activities and sports.
+Studies suggest that some kids will toe-walk even after many castings or surgeries, so parents must be patient.
+We are experts at toe walking and invite parents to give us a call to schedule an appointment at one of our five convenient offices in Dallas, Arlington, Flower Mound, Frisco, and McKinney, TX are a board-certified, fellowship-trained orthopedic group that uses both surgical and non-surgical techniques to treat children.
 As such, our specialists provide cutting-edge and comprehensive care in diagnosing and treating children with toe walking.
 Also, we use the latest state-of-the-art treatment methods to return children, adolescents, and adults to their active lifestyles.

 Finally, speak to one of our compassionate and expert surgeons to learn more about your child’s toe walking and the specific treatment procedure to reduce and eliminate this problem.